 The third and final reason that I believe that the US should continue to provide foreign aid to other suffering countries is adding onto what has been said before, about how foreign aid can save a great number of lives, in many ways.
 Some of these ways include education systems, paying in the form of food in times of famine, helping citizens adapt to climate change, recovering from natural disasters, and more.
 One of these ways to help other countries is an education system.
-As we all know, a proper education system is not something cheap-in fact, the average education system for a high school student is around $7,750 per year.
+As we all know, a proper education system is not something cheap, in fact, the average education system for a high school student is around $7,750 per year.
 That amount is probably very expensive for an education system being sent from one country to another, since there are no school buildings to learn at, but when you add it all together, with so many students of a different language than you, it is very expensive.
 Another way foreign aid can save lives is adapting to climate change.
 This might seem like a problem that does not matter as much as aspects such as food crisis's and natural disasters, but it is, in fact, just as important.
 One example of such a case is in Ethiopia.
 In this country, the citizens are experiencing the worst drought in over 50 years, but the US government is trying their very best to help the situation by funding a project called REAAP, managed by the US government, and created to help Ethiopia’s drought problem.

 There are countries out there who are in desperate need of money and support, and the United States is one of the main contributor.
+We should try our best to maintain our support in their needs, which will not only sustain our pursuit of humanity, but also gain us international friendship and future collaboration opportunities.